finn-stainton/finn-stainton.github.io/docs/Knowledge-Notebook/Social-Professional/index.md

 - Pioneers of computing
 - History of the Internet

-**Learning Outcomes**:
+??? info "Learning Outcomes:"

     1. Identify significant continuing trends in the history of the computing field.
 [Familiarity]
     2. Identify the contributions of several pioneers in the computing field.
 [Familiarity]
     3. Discuss the historical context for several programming language paradigms.
 [Familiarity]
     4. Compare daily life before and after the advent of personal computers and the Internet.
 [Assessment]

 ## SP/Economies of Computing

 Economics of computing encompasses the metrics and best practices for personnel and financial management surrounding computer information systems.

-**Topics**:

 - Monopolies and their economic implications
 - Effect of skilled labor supply and demand on the quality of computing products